dhanyagowrish/FooPeeps-Website/README.md

 # FooPeeps
-FooPeeps is a simple website developed for food lovers.
+FooPeeps is a website developed for food lovers.
 It allows users to create accounts, play fun quizzes and get recommendations on places to eat based on their current mood.

 * HTML to develop frontend of webpages and CSS for styling
 * CSS animations used to create moving background